Four Seasons Montréal Hotel and Residences

 - Design of a suspended rainwater storage tank located on a mezzanine directly above the parking entrance ramp.

 - Design of a reinforced concrete ‘’reservoir’’ to accommodate the interior swimming pool and spa at the 6th floor.

 NOTABLE SOLUTIONS AND INNOVATIONS :

-- Use of horizontally transitioned columns of up to 2,775 mm (9 ft) throughout the project in order to achieve column transfers and provide the desired column spacing.
-This solution used slab thickenings to resolve the eccentric forces and avoided the use of costly deep transfer beams.
+- Use of gradual horizontally transitioned columns of up to 2,775 mm (9 ft) throughout the project in order to achieve column transfers and provide the desired structural spacing through the vertically stacked mixed-use nature of the project.
+The columns were laterally thickened through their transitions to resolve eccentric forces and avoid the use of costly and cumbersome transfer beams.

 - Horizontally transitioned shear wall that shifted 1,500 mm (5 ft) laterally at the ground floor to provide optimized commercial space at all levels.

 - Use of high strength concrete of up to 80 MPa in the columns.

 - Design of a major ballroom measuring 16 m x 30 m (52 ft x 98 ft) without any interior columns in the direct centre of the building.

 - Use of all concrete cores for shearwalls, reducing the total number of walls required for lateral design.